 If you are a U.S. citizen married to a foreign national who is living abroad, this guide is for both of you—we’ll go step by step through the process of getting your marriage green card.
 This type of green card application process is also commonly called “Consular Processing.”

-If your circumstances are different, take a look at our other Start-to-Finish guides, as well as our general overview of the marriage green card process, all explained in plain language.
+If your circumstances are different, take a look at our other Start-to-Finish guides, as well as our general overview of the marriage green card process.

 The first step in the marriage-based green card process is filing Form I-130 (technically called the “Petition for Alien Relative”) with U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security.
 The primary purpose of this form is to establish the existence of a valid marriage.